JeromeVigne/InfraAsCode-introduction/02_Tool-set_to_develop_and_test_ARM/README.md

 - [The Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
 - An [Azure subscription](https://azure.microsoft.com/en-us/free/) to which you are at least a *contributor* for testing the deployments
 - An [Azure DevOps](https://dev.azure.com) project that I will use for my repository and for the deployment pipelines
+- [Git](https://git-scm.com/downloads) to synchronize your local code to a repository

 ## Let's deploy